Skip to main content

 If something looks off:

-• Confirm your calendar timezone is correct
+• Confirm your calendar time zone is correct

-Rescheduling a Meeting
+Rescheduling a meeting

-• Manually email the recipient to propose a new time.
+• Manually email the recipient to propose a new time

 • If needed, paste your scheduling link into that email so they can rebook

-• Cancel or update the original calendar invite in your calendar app to avoid confusion.
+• Cancel or update the original calendar invite in your calendar app to avoid confusion

 Did this answer your question?